 Introduction

-This brief takes a closer look at Venezuela’s past and present social, political, and economic circumstances, the role socialist policies played, and how this relates to conversations within our own government.
-Understanding the history of such an evolution is an important way to keep similar tendencies from reaching other shores, including our own.
+This Case Study takes a closer look at Venezuela’s past and present social, political, and economic circumstances, the role socialist policies played, and how this relates to conversations within our government.
+Understanding the history of such an evolution is crucial to keeping similar tendencies from reaching other shores, including our own.

 • Food assistance;